Find out about the VAT liability of insurance transactions and insurance related services.

 8.2.1 EU Insurance Intermediaries Directive (Council Directive 77/92)

-The term ‘related services’ isn’t defined in EU VAT law, but a useful indication of what services constitute the services of insurance brokers and agents for regulatory purposes is found in Article 2 of the Intermediaries Directive.
+The term ‘related services’ is not defined in EU VAT law, but a useful indication of what services constitute the services of insurance brokers and agents for regulatory purposes is found in Article 2 of the Intermediaries Directive.

 Previous legal decisions have recognised that this Directive provides assistance in describing the activities of an insurance agent for the purposes of Article 135 (1)(a) of the EU VAT Directive 2006/112.
 We have used the list of insurance agents’ activities in the Intermediaries Directive as a basis for the list of insurance related services outlined in UK legislation.

 To be insurance related, services must be closely related to insurance and not just incidental to it.
-This means that services such as secretarial services and general computer services supplied in connection with insurance aren’t covered by the exemption.
+This means that services such as secretarial services and general computer services supplied in connection with insurance are not covered by the exemption.

 UK law specifically exclude the following services from the VAT exemption: